Raghav-Senthilkumar/chapter_one_react_native_tech_screen/README.md

-# Task Manager App
+# Chapter One - Simple Task Manager App

-A modern task management application built with React Native and Expo, featuring a clean interface, dark mode support, and intuitive task organization.
+A task management application built with React Native and Expo, featuring a clean interface, dark mode support, and intuitive task organization.
 This app helps users manage their tasks efficiently with a beautiful and user-friendly interface.

 ## Features